niemopen/niem-naming-design-rules/ndr-feedback.md

 - I think there several things we track for namespaces related to version numbers:

   - Namespace version.
-The full identifier is in `NamespaceURI`; the version number itself is embedded in the uri at the end.
+The full identifier is in `NamespaceURI`; the version number itself is embedded in the uri at the end. **well, it's embedded in our URIs, but that's not required by any NDR.
+Want to add that rule to NDR6?**

   - Draft version.
 For example, "alpha2" or "ps01".
-This is the `NamespaceVersionText` field?
+This is the `NamespaceVersionText` field? **yes**

   - NDR conformance target (`ConformanceTargetURI`).
 This gives us the version of the NDR and structures (also in `NIEMVersionText`) and REF vs EXT.

 - Can you have multiple namespaces in one model that use different versions of structures?
 Or Core?
-Do you want to support that in CMF even you can hack it?
+Do you want to support that in CMF even you can hack it?  **It's always been possible in NIEM, and CMFTool can cope with it.**

   - Could move `NIEMVersionText` out of Namespace to the Model instead to describe which version of NIEM a message model extends (e.g., "5.1" or "6.0").

-- [ ] `NamespaceLanguageName` - Isn't this a code? **You would think so, but when you look at RFC 4646 I believe you'll see there can't really be a code list for all the valid values**
+- [x] `NamespaceLanguageName` - Isn't this a code? **You would think so, but when you look at RFC 4646 I believe you'll see there can't really be a code list for all the valid values**

 - [x] `NamespaceKindCode` - NIEM uses category instead of kind. **OK, changed in my working CMF spec**